-An example for this situation is shown in Figure 2; it presents the confounded usage of specialization and instantiation relations in the aforesaid modeling of softwareintensive systems domain (SiS) (Section 2).
-The system model layer (SiS^S) covers specific individuals, here the Motion Detection Software.
-This object is an instance of Software (SiS^D) but no instance of Compilable Concept.
-Compilable Concept denotes a specific kind of concept (thus a specific description of instances) that can be compiled.
-Thus, in the "bad" use, Motion Detection Software is incorrectly considered as a concept, i.e. as a description of instances.
-Instead it is an instance (here of Software), thus a specific domain object.
+An example for this situation is shown in Figure 2; it presents the confounded usage of specialization and instantiation relations in the aforesaid modeling of software-intensive systems domain (SiS).
+The system model layer (SiS^S) is covering specific individuals, here for instance the A Motion Detection Software.exe.
+This object is an instance of the Motion Detection Software (SiS^D) but no instance of Compilable Concept.
+Compilable Concept denotes a specific kind of concept.
+A concept typically specifies the description of the property structure of its instances.
+A Compilable Concept additionally can take this description and compile it to an executable file.
+Thus, in the "bad" use, A Motion Detection Software.exe is incorrectly considered as a concept, i.e. as a description of instances that can be compiled.
+Instead it is an instance of Motion Detection Software, thus a specific domain object not a concept and, of course, it is already compiled.